-We are able to build your home within the estimate by buying quantity orders of materials and hiring sub-contractors for skilled labor.
-We not only look for the right price, but quality materials, workmanship and good follow-up service on the jobs.
+We can build your home within the estimate by buying quantity orders of materials and hiring sub-contractors for skilled labor.
+We not only look for the right price, but quality materials, workmanship, and good follow-up service on the jobs.